paragao/pinpoint-demo/README.md

 - Runnint this code might result in charges to your AWS account.

 ## Running the code
-I suggest you create an AWS Lambda function and deploy the code to that function.
-For more information on []().

 Please see the specific instructions on how to run the examples inside each of the specific folders.

 ### Prerequisites